-Talen has recognized an aggregate penalty liability of \$51 million, net of expected bonus revenues and has elected to pay its charges to PJM over a ninemonth period beginning in April 2023.
+Talen has recognized an aggregate penalty liability of \$51 million, net of expected bonus revenues and has elected to pay its charges to PJM over a nine-month period beginning in April 2023.
 In 2023, \$13 million of penalties were charged for the period from January 1 through May 17, 2023 (Predecessor), as a reduction to "Capacity revenues" on the unaudited Condensed Consolidated Statements of Operations.
 In September 2023, PJM filed for FERC approval of a settlement agreement that would resolve all Winter Storm Elliot complaints, including those filed by Talen.
-See Note 12 in Notes to the Interim Financial Statements for additional information on Winter Storm Elliott, complaints filed at FERC disputing charges, the terms and financial impact of the proposed settlement, risks regarding revisions to penalties and other regulatory matters.
+In December 2023, FERC approved a market-wide settlement that resolved the disputes.
+As a result, Talen's estimated aggregate penalties, net of expected bonus revenues, was reduced from \$51 million to \$28 million.
+See Note 12 in Notes to the Interim Financial Statements for additional information.